George Washington: Legacy

 In the 21st century, Washington's reputation has been critically scrutinized.
 The historian John Ferling maintains that Washington remains the only founder and president ever to be referred to as "godlike", and points out that his character has been the most scrutinized by historians.
-The author David Hackett Fischer defined Washington's character as "integrity, self-discipline, courage, absolute honesty, resolve, and decision, but also forbearance, decency, and respect for others".
+The historian David Hackett Fischer defined Washington's character as "integrity, self-discipline, courage, absolute honesty, resolve, and decision, but also forbearance, decency, and respect for others".

 Washington's legacy with Native Americans is mixed.
 Chernow describes Washington as always trying to be even-handed in dealing with Indigenous peoples, hoping they would abandon their itinerant hunting life and adapt to fixed agricultural communities in the manner of White settlers.
 He also maintains that Washington never advocated outright confiscation of tribal land or the forcible removal of tribes.
 By contrast, Colin G. Calloway wrote that "Washington had a lifelong obsession with getting Indian land, either for himself or for his nation, and initiated policies and campaigns that had devastating effects in Indian country."
 He stated:

 The growth of the nation demanded the dispossession of Indian people...
 But if Indians refused and resisted, as they often did, he felt he had no choice but to "extirpate" them and that the expeditions he sent to destroy Indian towns were therefore entirely justified.

 Along with other Founding Fathers, Washington has been criticized for holding enslaved people.
 Though he expressed the desire to see the abolition of slavery through legislation, he did not initiate or support any initiatives for bringing about its end.
 This has led to calls to remove his name from public buildings and his statue from public spaces.